wartron/brush/README.md

 [**gSplat**](https://github.com/nerfstudio-project/gsplat), for their reference version of the kernels

-**Peter Hedman & George Kopanas**, for the many discussions & pointers.
+**Peter Hedman, George Kopanas & Bernhard Kerbl**, for the many discussions & pointers.

 **The Burn team**, for help & improvements to Burn along the way